 Ensure everyone is fully briefed

 Another step to ending a meeting well is to put in the groundwork beforehand.
 Ensure the board pack and other briefing notes are clear and easy to digest.
-When directors can fully research topics beforehand, you can devote more time to discussion and less time to answering questions that should have been covered in the board pack.
+When directors can fully research topics beforehand, they can devote more time to discussion and less time to answering questions that should have been covered in the board pack.
 Send this with the notice of the meeting to give ample time for digesting the details.

 Show strong leadership

 The chairman of the board of directors must keep the meeting moving, whilst also allowing everyone who wants to have their say the chance to talk.
 The role requires the chair to be constantly aware of what is yet to come and how much time each topic needs to do it justice.
-If an agenda item provokes more debate than originally thought, the chair can choose to pause the discussion and devote more time to it at the next meeting in order to keep the meeting going and to produce effective results.
+If an agenda item provokes more debate than originally thought, the chair can choose to pause the discussion and devote more time to it at the next meeting in order to keep the meeting going and produce effective results.

 Resolve conflicts and end on a positive note

 A united board is a more effective board.
 That doesn’t mean that there cannot be disagreements, but, after the debate, it is important that all members get behind the decisions the directors of the company make.
-If there has been significant conflict, it is for the chair to find the common ground between executives and to promote the work that the board does towards securing the future of the business.
+If there has been significant conflict, it is for the chair to find common ground between executives and to promote the work that the board does towards securing the future of the business.

 Ask for feedback

 At the end of the meeting, you could ask for feedback from the board that will feed into how you plan for the next meeting.
 This emboldens directors and shows that they can shape the way the meetings work in the future.
-There may be some great nuggets of advice that could make things more efficient in the future for the decision making process.
+There may be some great nuggets of advice that could make things more efficient in the future for the decision-making process.
 This is in the best interest of the company.

 FAQ